kirkabbott1/BigOrithms/readme.md

   [7 * 3 * 4,  1 * 3 * 4,  1 * 7 * 4,  1 * 7 * 3]

 Do not use division in your solution.

+### highestProductThree
+#### Given an arrayOfInts, find the highestProduct you can get from three of the integers.

+The input arrayOfInts will always have at least three integers.

+Does your function work with negative numbers?
+If arrayOfInts is [-10, -10, 1, 3, 2][−10,−10,1,3,2] we should return 300300 (which we get by taking -10 * -10 * 3−10∗−10∗3).

+We can do this in O(n)O(n) time and O(1)O(1) space.